 Since then there has been a continuation of UFO sightings and possible landings.
 There have been many sightings reported to the police and investigators but there must be many more that have not reported for fear of ridicule.

-In 1967, in the village Rushington a few miles away, two schoolboys, Toyne Newton and John Arnold had a strange story spelled out to them on a ouija board.
-The message claimed that the woods were used as a base for spacecraft, and that one had landed to fetch supplies of sulphur and other chemicals.
+In 1967, in the village Rushington a few miles away, two schoolboys, Toyne Newton and John Arnold had a strange story spelt out to them on an ouija board.
+The message claimed that the wood was used as a base for spacecraft and that one had landed to fetch supplies of sulphur and other chemicals.
 Unknown to them a few months earlier, Paul Glover witnessed a multiple UFO sighting that seemed to show exactly what the message had said.

 Other animal owners have reported similar experiences.
 A horseman tethered his mount while he relieved himself, he was amazed to find the animal disappeared during his brief absence, he made exhaustive enquiries but the horse was never found.

 As with most strange areas, there seems to be a strange electromagnetic/static charge which seems to affect people entering the woods or even causing effects such as advanced decomposition on a man who had died in the woods after disappearing two weeks earlier.
 It was something the pathologist couldn’t explain.